VasoMIM: Vascular Anatomy-Aware Masked Image Modeling for Vessel Segmentation: Introduction

 To address these challenges, we introduce \underline{\textbf{Vas}}cular anat\underline{\textbf{o}}my-aware \underline{\textbf{M}}asked \underline{\textbf{I}}mage \underline{\textbf{M}}odeling (\textbf{VasoMIM}), a novel MIM paradigm tailored for X-ray angiograms, as presented in Fig.~\ref{fig:motivation} (b).
 The core insight of VasoMIM is to inject vascular anatomical knowledge into MIM. \textbf{To address the first challenge, we introduce an anatomy-guided masking strategy} that biases the masking process toward vessel-containing patches, guiding the model to reconstruct anatomically relevant regions. \textbf{For the second challenge, we propose an anatomical consistency loss} that enforces consistency between the vascular anatomy from the original and the reconstructed angiograms, thereby encouraging the model to learn more discriminative vascular representations.
 This raises the question of how to extract vascular anatomy from X-ray angiograms.
 To resolve this, we apply Frangi filter \cite{frangi1998multiscale} to obtain vessel segmentation masks in an unsupervised manner.
 To integrate this filter into end-to-end SSL, we train a segmentor in advance using pseudo-labels produced by it.

 In summary, our main contributions are as follows: \begin{itemize} \item A novel vascular anatomy-aware MIM framework, VasoMIM, is proposed to enhance the model's ability to understand vascular content in X-ray angiograms. \item Two complementary components are proposed: (1) an anatomy-guided masking strategy that preferentially masks vessel-containing patches, guiding the model to focus on vascular regions, and (2) an anatomical consistency loss that ensures semantic consistency between the original and reconstructed images, thereby boosting the discriminability of vascular representations. \item Extensive experiments demonstrate the benefits of integrating anatomical knowledge into the MIM framework.
-Meanwhile, VasoMIM consistently outperforms state-of-the-art SSL alternatives on vessel segmentation tasks\footnote{VasoMIM also exhibits superior performance on image denoising tasks (see Supplementary Material).}. \end{itemize}
+Meanwhile, VasoMIM consistently outperforms state-of-the-art SSL alternatives on vessel segmentation tasks. \end{itemize}